 The voice acting added towards the story being cheesy.
 I’m glad to see that this story doesn’t take itself seriously and frankly, it helps in this game.
 The story feels a fresh change of pace instead of having a weak flat story that you barely remember in the end.

 The consequence is that the story is somewhat memorable.
 It has been a few months since I played this game, and I still remember parts of the story.
 And that are signs of a well-crafted story.

 I’m not going to lie or praise a bad story too much, but it isn’t too bad that it takes you out of the experience.
-The point I’m getting across here is that it does its job but doesn’t go beyond that to try and impress you.
-But what’s unique is that at the start of the game, you have to take a profile picture of yourself and when your character looks in the mirror, you actually get a live feed from the 3DS camera, which is an amazing idea.
+The point I’m getting across here is that it does its job but doesn’t go beyond that to try to impress you.
+But what’s unique is that at the start of the game, you have to take a profile picture of yourself.
+And then when your character looks in the mirror, you actually get a live feed from the 3DS camera, which is an amazing idea.
 This pulls you in the game even more since you feel involved.